Kong/docs.konghq.com/app/studio/1.2.x/download-install.md

 ### MacOS

-1. Download and open the `Kong-Studio.dmg` file
+1. Download and open the `Kong-Studio.dmg` file.

-2. Copy Kong Studio into the Application folder
+2. Copy Kong Studio into the Application folder.

 ### Windows

-1. Download and open the `Kong-Studio.exe` file
+1. Download and open the `Kong-Studio.exe` file.

-2. Follow the Kong Studio Setup and Installation Wizard
+2. Follow the Kong Studio Setup and Installation Wizard.

 ### Linux

-1. Download and open the `Kong-Studio.AppImage` file
+1. Download and open the `Kong-Studio.AppImage` file.

-2. Follow the Kong Studio Setup and Installation Wizard
+2. Follow the Kong Studio Setup and Installation Wizard.